-Dr. Roderick Heimzel, a possessor of a doctoral degree in physics and aerospace engineering, never felt comfortable on a battlefield.
+Dr. Roderick Heimzel, a possessor of a doctoral degree in physics and aeronautical engineering, never felt comfortable on a battlefield.
 He muttered “Russian slime” as he watched his city burn.

 Master Sergeant Victor Priebenholt said nothing as he stood with his arms crossed behind his back, disciplined, puffing on his pipe and focusing on the destroyed Reichstag.
-He was the general’s bodyguard and shadowed his every move the past two years.
-His typically slicked hair was knotted and tangled, but he had lost his comb weeks ago.
+The general’s bodyguard, he shadowed his every move the past two years.
+His typically slicked hair was knotted and tangled because he had lost his comb weeks ago.

 The two men nodded.

-“We are both very honored to be selected to assist the Party with this mission, General.
-Der Fuhrer will throw petals at your feet the next time we march into Nuremberg,” said Roderick.
+“We are both very honored to be selected to assist the Blood Reich with this mission, General.
+Der Führer will throw petals at your feet the next time we march into Nuremberg,” said Roderick.

 Victor sneered at his counterpart, saying nothing.
 Roderick looked away.

-Von Laursen took off his coat and tossed it to the ground.
+The general took off his coat and tossed it to the ground.
 He tossed the boots over the side.
-He put on an old sweatshirt he took off a corpse and shoes that were two sizes too small.
+He put on an old sweatshirt he took off a civilian corpse and shoes that were two sizes too small.

-“Did your fathers ever tell you the tale of Ragnarok when you were children?” the general asked as he stared at the sobbing woman, still sprawled in the street.
+“Now, did your fathers ever tell you the tale of Ragnarok when you were children?”
+Von Laursen asked as he stared at the sobbing woman, still sprawled in the street.

 “Vaguely,” answered Victor.
-“Enough years ago to forget it’s meaning.”
+“Too many years ago to forget the meaning.”